CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 Timeout must be a positive [Int32] integer and smaller or equal to [Int32].MaxValue (2147483647).
 Otherwise a [TelnetResponseException] will be thrown.

 The inactivity timeout specifies the number of seconds after which to timeout.
 This is reset every time new data is received.

-### Opening Sessions

-The Execute Telnet Command block automatically handles creating and opening session for the specified [Telnet Session Details][Telnet Session Details Property] using the following rules:

-- If a session does not exist, a new session will be created, opened and used when the block runs.
-- If a session already exists but is closed, the session will be opened and used when the block runs.
-- If a session already exists and is open, the session will used the block runs.

-For information on how to explicitly close a session, please see [Closing Sessions][].

 ### Closing Sessions